(including Ingersley Crescent, and Clough Mill)

 Known by older members of the community as Clough Road or even Race Road*, this is a cul de sac that starts by the end of Church Street and continues for half a mile to Waulk Mill waterfall.
 A stone paved footpath continues across the fields to Rainow village.

 Nearest shops – Palmerston Street.

-Once past the mill the valley becomes deeper and very narrow.
-The waste ground to the left is the filled-in site of the mill pond.
-Here is also the entrance to the back of Ingersley Clough mill, now closed off and derelict, being prepared for redevelopment.
+Once past Rainow mill the valley becomes deeper and very narrow.
+The waste ground to the left is the filled-in site of the Rainow mill pond.
+Here also is the entrance to the back of Ingersley Clough mill, now closed off and derelict, being prepared for redevelopment.
 The single track road passes to the right of the mill; it goes up and over a hump and down once again to the valley bottom.
 As you walk over this hump look up to the right and see the mill chimney standing in the field above (left).
 There is a tunnel under the road and up the hillside which once took the smoke from the boilers to the chimney.

-Clough Pool Weir; II, built for Edward Collier, Ingersley Vale Mill, dated 1800.
+|Clough Pool weir; II, built for Edward Collier, Ingersley Vale mill, dated 1800.|